-While the City of Airdrie has done extensive research into the housing supply and need in our community and is actively working on affordable housing solutions identified in its 2024-2030 Affordable Housing Principled Housing Action Plan, the extent of "hidden homelessness/houselessness" in Airdrie has not been previously investigated.
+While the City of Airdrie has done extensive research into the housing supply and need in our community and is actively working on affordable housing solutions identified in its 2024-2030 Affordable Housing Principled Action Plan, the extent of homelessness/houselessness and "hidden houselessness"1 in Airdrie has not been previously investigated.

-&lt;sup>1 Housing advocates in Canada and other countries are using new terms to describe "homeless" individuals and "homelessness".
+1 Housing advocates in Canada and other countries are using new terms to describe "homeless" individuals and "homelessness".
 This new terminology seeks to offer greater dignity to people without stable or appropriate housing.
-New terms for homelessness include: "housing insecure", "houseless" or people experiencing "housing insecurity" or "houselessness".
+New terms for homelessness include: "unhoused", "housing insecure", "houseless" or people experiencing "housing insecurity" or "houselessness".
 The City uses the terms "homelessness", "houselessness" and "housing insecurity" interchangeably throughout this report.

-"Hidden houselessness" refers to houselessness that is not necessarily visible in our communities or reflected in typical household-based research.
+"Hidden houselessness" refers to houselessness that is not necessarily visible in our communities or reflected in typical household-based research, like the Census of Canada.
 It includes those individuals who are at risk of losing their housing; who are couch surfing or staying with someone temporarily; or who are living in crowded or unsuitable accommodations, including living in their vehicles.
 Due to its hidden nature, the extent of the issue within communities often goes undocumented and unaddressed.